XuanwuAI/CodeRetrX/README.md

 #### Granularity Options

 Granularity defines the retrieval target, determining the type of code object to be recalled and returned.
-For example, if the granularity is set to class_content, the result will include the full content of the relevant classes.
-Below are the available granularity options:
+For example, if the target_type is set to class_content, the result will include the full content of the relevant classes.
+Below are the available target_type options:

 - **`symbol_content`**: Symbol code content (functions, classes, dependencies)
 - **`class_content`**: Class code content